YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 The show-option-list includes (these are not case-sensitive):

-* AL[L]: Displays all the available type of information about the journal file.
-ALL is the default if you omits the show-option-list.
+* AL[L]: Displays all the available types of information about the journal file.
+ALL is the default if you omit the show-option-list.

 * AC[TIVE_PROCESSES]: Displays all processes active at the end of the period specified implicitly or explicitly by the JOURNAL command time qualifiers.